 • Refugee/asylum status

-Once you have obtained a Green Card and meet the residency requirements (usually five years, or three years if married to a US citizen), you may be eligible to apply for US citizenship through the naturalization process.
+Once a treaty trader obtains a Green Card and meets the residency requirements (usually five years, or three years if married to a US citizen), they may be eligible to apply for US citizenship through the naturalization process.

-During naturalization, you’d need to meet specific eligibility criteria, including good moral character, language proficiency, and knowledge of US civics.
+During naturalization, treaty investors need to meet specific eligibility criteria, including good moral character, language proficiency, and knowledge of US civics.

 Why work with Global Citizen Solutions?